 Autistic Love Locutions

 Stimpunks Foundation (2022) documents five neurodivergent love locutions as forms of emotional connection that work with neurodivergent nervous systems rather than against them.
 I wrote about this in my blog about the Five Autistic Love Locutions and framed it around the theory of monotropism.
-These are not workarounds for conventional socialising — they are primary languages of care within neurodivergent communities.
 The game makes these locutions explicit, named, and celebrated.
 Neurodivergent love, as Stimpunks describe it, is often an accessibility practice.
-Once you have the language for these locutions, you start seeing them everywhere — and recognising all the pebbles people have been passing you, all along, it can help to support Autistic well-being.
+Once you have the language for these locutions, you start seeing them everywhere — and recognising all the pebbles people have been passing you along can help support Autistic well-being.

 Interdependence and Mutual Aid

-The support swapping locution is grounded in disability justice frameworks of interdependence — the recognition that we are all reliant on each other, that capacity fluctuates, and that needs are not weakness (Stimpunks, 2022).
+The support swapping locution is grounded in disability justice frameworks of interdependence — the recognition that we are all reliant on each other, that capacity fluctuates, and that needs are not weakness.

 The number 1 Amazon bestseller book and on-demand course I developed with David Gray-Hammond Re-Storying Autism:A Framework For Families, Parents, And Carers: Reimagining Support For Autistic People (2025) articulates this as moving beyond deficit ideology toward authenticity, respect, and supportive environments — exactly the relational culture the game is designed to build.

-Therapeutic settings As a group activity to build relational safety, explore Autistic identity, and develop self-knowledge around sensory needs, communication styles, and ways of showing care.
+Therapeutic settings: As a 1:1 or group activity, to build relational safety, explore Autistic identity, and develop self-knowledge around sensory needs, communication styles, and ways of showing care.
 Particularly well suited to post-identification support for Autistic older children and adults, and to any therapeutic context where conventional social scripts create barriers.
 The experience-sensitive care dimensions of McGreevy et al. (2024) — particularly insiderness, agency, and togetherness — offer a strong clinical rationale for this use.

-Educational settings As a community-building activity for neurodivergent students, staff teams, or mixed groups.
-The parallel play and body doubling cards name and normalise experiences common to Autistic and ADHD learners — giving people language for things they may have experienced but never had words for.
-The Autistic SPACE framework (Doherty et al., 2023; McGoldrick et al., 2025) and the SPACE-TIME framework (Edgar, 2025) both provide evidence-based rationale for the game’s approach in educational settings.
+Educational settings: As a community-building activity for students, staff teams, or mixed groups.
+The parallel play and body doubling cards name and normalise experiences common to Autistic and ADHD people, giving people language for things they may have experienced but never had words for.
+The Autistic SPACE framework (Doherty et al., 2023; McGoldrick et al., 2025) and the SPACE-TIME framework (Edgar, 2025) all provide evidence-based rationale for the game’s approach in educational settings.

-Occupational therapy The deep pressure locution cards support sensory self-knowledge and toolkit development.
-The interoception card specifically supports body signal awareness.
-The use of real pebbles or other sensory objects is itself a proprioceptive and regulatory tool throughout the game, directly supporting sensory attunement .
+Occupational therapy: The deep pressure locution cards support sensory self-knowledge and toolkit development.
+The interoception card specifically supports awareness of internal body signals.
+The use of real pebbles or other sensory objects is itself a proprioceptive and regulatory tool throughout the game, directly supporting sensory attunement.

-Support work The game’s low-demand, non-compliance-based structure aligns with the NHS England Culture of Care Programme’s core standards around relationships, needs-led care, and lived experience (Neurodiverse Connection, 2024).
-It is consistent with trauma-informed and autism-informed approaches to care.
+Support work: The game’s low-demand, non-compliance-based structure aligns with the NHS England Culture of Care Programme’s core standards around relationships, needs-led care, and lived experience (Neurodiverse Connection, 2024).
+It is consistent with trauma-informed and autism-informed affirming approaches to care.

-Post-identification groups Particularly well suited to older Autistic children and Autistic adults who have received a late identification.
-The five locutions give language to relational experiences that many will recognise but have never had words for.
+Post-identification groups: Particularly well-suited to older Autistic children and Autistic adults who have received a late identification.
+The five locutions give language to relational experiences that many may recognise but have never had words for.

 Online and hybrid groups.
 The digital widget at autisticrealms.com allows the game to be played online, where a person may feel safer.
-Body doubling and parallel play are as possible online as in person — the game honours this.
+Body doubling and parallel play are as possible online as in person.

 Important Principles for Use